Click me!

 Products with less than 0.5 grams of trans-fats per serving can legally declare 0 grams on the nutrition label, so be sure to look in the ingredient list for the words “Partially Hydrogenated” as that’s a quick indicator to walk away.

-3. Park farther.
+3. Park farther away

 Speaking of walking, parking farther may actually save you time and gets your body moving.
 Ever notice all those gloriously empty spots in the back of the parking lot?
 Instead of fighting over the front spot, driving around in circles, and waiting for that mom to buckle her child in, just park farther away.
 You don’t need to break a sweat to make a positive impact on your long term health.

-4. Take a stance!
+4. Take a stance

 Standing burns 34 more calories per hour than sitting, so buy a desk with vertical adjustment, ditch the couch for a dance floor, and save the sitting for a car.